YifengWu08/VideoRentalApp/README.md

-# FrontEnd of the VideoRentalApp
+# Frontend of the Video Rental App